MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 # Back-end implementation guide (preview)

-This [Microsoft Fabric developer sample repository](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample) serves as a starting point for building applications that require integration with various services, including Workload and Lakehouse.
+This [Microsoft Fabric developer sample repository](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample) serves as a starting point for building applications that require integration with various services, including Lakehouse.
 This guide helps you set up the environment and configure the necessary components to get started.
-This article outlines the key components and outlines their roles in the architecture.
+This article outlines the key components and their roles in the architecture.

 ## Frontend